Graduated in 2018

-Betzamel learned to apply class material to real world phenomena including an understanding of the Federal Reserve.
+Betzamel learned to apply class material to real world phenomena during the course "Macroeconomic Theory."

-I often get the following comment, with a puzzled look: “Economics and pre-med, that’s an odd combination.”
-This is often followed by, “Why did you choose such an odd combination?”
-Before giving a long-winded explanation, I usually answer the question in my mind first, “Why not?”
+“I often get the comment: ‘Economics and pre-med, that’s an odd combination.’
+This is followed by: ‘Why did you choose such an odd combination?’
+Before giving a long-winded explanation, I usually answer the question in my mind first, ‘Why not?'”

 More Student Paths

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.

 - He did community service as part of the Ujima Global Leaders Program through the John D. O’Bryant African American Institute.
 He worked on the Timebank team, helping give back to local communities.

 - Charles split his time for his first co-op between the Center for Economic Democracy and the Boston Ujima Project, where he analyzed studies on community needs, including infrastructure and childcare.